owise1/ic-js/docs/ic-export.md

 # .ic - IC Protocol

-The IC protocol is a standardized way to share our thoughts.
+The IC protocol is a standardized way to share thots.
 It's meant to be incredibly simple so anyone can contribute and benefit.

 The following is a valid `.ic`
 ```